 - To prevent damage to the vehicle when towing using a wheel-lift type truck - Do not tow the vehicle from the rear when the engine switch is in the "LOCK" position or the key is removed.

-The steering lock mechanism is not strong enough to hold the front wheels straight. - When raising the vehicle from the rear, ensure adequate ground clearance for towing at the opposite end of the raised vehicle.
-Without adequate clearance, the vehicle could be damaged while being towed from the rear. - To prevent body damage when towing with a sling-type truck
+The steering lock mechanism is not strong enough to hold the front wheels straight.

+- 2WD models: When raising the vehicle from the rear, ensure adequate ground clearance for towing at the opposite end of the raised vehicle.
+Without adequate clearance, the vehicle could be damaged while being towed from the rear. - 4WD models: When raising the vehicle, ensure adequate ground clearance for towing at the opposite end of the raised vehicle.
+Without adequate clearance, the vehicle could be damaged while being towed.